dr-tc/uu-campus-quest/content/explorer-3-quest.md

 {{< div-justify >}}

 Congratulations, you have found the path to wellbeing, a crucial step in your journey here at Ulster.
 Remember this office is always open to guide you on your path.
 Keep this knowledge close as it is as important as any lecture or book.

 Your quest is to take a look at the {{< styled-link-new-window href="https://www.ulster.ac.uk/wellbeing" >}}UU Student Wellbeing{{< /styled-link-new-window >}} website.
-1. Bookmark this page so you have it handy.!
+1. Bookmark this page so you have it handy!
 2. Take a look through the Student Wellbeing site and find the answer to the following question.

 {{< div-end >}}